gep13/gep13/input/blog/confirmed-swag-for-adnug-events.md

 Title: Confirmed swag for ADNUG events
 Published: 11/3/2011
 Tags:
-- ADNUG
+- adnuguk
-- Meetings
+- meetings
-- Swag
+- swag
 ---

 For the last few weeks, I have been getting in contact with various companies to try to drum up some support for the [Aberdeen Developers .Net User Group](http://www.aberdeendevelopers.co.uk/).